MarkEEaton/usability-python/README.md

 The purpose of this is to aggregate data from many usability tests into one dataset that can be handled by Excel.

 This repo is part of a larger project that was presented at SUNYLA 2017 at Stony Brook University.
-A powerpoint from that presentation is included.
-See also [markeeaton/usability-testing-interface](http://github.com/markeeaton/usability-testing-interface)
+A powerpoint from that presentation is included in this repo.
+Please also take a look at the related repository, [markeeaton/usability-testing-interface](http://github.com/markeeaton/usability-testing-interface).

+This project was also presented at the CUNY IT Conference 2017.
+The slide deck for that conference will be added soon.